-3. Methods for calculating emissions distributions
+3 Methods for calculating emission distributions

 The spatial characterisation of emissions across the UK is built up from the component distributions for each NAEI emission sector.
 These individual sectoral distributions are developed using a variety of statistics appropriate to each sector.
-For large industrial 'point' sources, emissions are compiled from a variety of official UK sources (Environment Agency, Scottish Environmental Protection Agency, Local Authority data).
-For sources that are distributed more widely across the UK (known as 'area' sources), a distribution map is generated using appropriate surrogate statistics for that sector.
+For large industrial 'point' sources, emissions are compiled from detailed official sources prepared by the Environment Agency, SEPA, DOENI and Local Authorities.
+These enable both the geographic location of emission and the magnitude of emission to be well characterised.
+For other sources that are distributed more widely across the UK (known as 'area' sources) and for which less detailed information on the location and magnitude of emission is available, a map the distribution of emissions is generated using appropriate surrogate statistics at a sector.
 The method used for each source sector varies according to the data available.
-Table 3.1 presents the types of mapping distributions used within each of the UNECE sectors.
+Table 3.1 presents the types of mapping distributions used for each of the UNECE sectors within the NAEI.
 The mapping methods used to develop these distributions are explained in the following sections.